 That kind of intellectual activity which creates a useful whole from its diverse parts may be called the design of a system.
-Whether the particular activity is the creation of specifications for a major weapon system, the formation of a recommendation to meet a social challenge, or the programming of a computer, the general activity is largely the
+Whether the particular activity is the creation of specifications for a major weapon system, the formation of a recommendation to meet a social challenge, or the programing of a computer, the general activity is largely the

-Typically, the objective of a design organization is the creation and assembly of a document containing a coherently structured body of information.
+Typically, the objective of a design organization is the creation and assembly of a document containing a observatby structured body of information.
 We may name this information the system design.
-It is typically produced for a sponsor who usually desires to carry out some activity guided by the system design.
-For example, a public official may wish to propose legislation to avert a recurrence of a recent disaster, so he appoints a team to explain the catastrophe.
-Or a manufacturer needs a new product and designates a product planning activity to specify what should be introduced
+It is typically produced for a spansor who usually desires to carry out some activity guided by the system design.
+For example, a public official may wish to propose legislation to sixest a recurrence of a typical containing the product of the control of the controple.
+Or a mandacturer needs a new product and designates a product planning activity to specify what should be introduced.

 The design organization may or may not be involved in the construction of the system it designs.
-Frequently, in public affairs, there are policies which discourage a group's acting upon its own recommendations, whereas, in private industry, quite the opposite situation often prevails.
+Frequently, in public allasis, there are policies which discourage a group's acting upon its own recommendations, whereas, in private industry, quite the processive situation of the prevails.